liorp/liorp.github.io/_posts/2024-01-28-the-promised-land-js-scope.md

 excerpt: "Sometimes all you need is just the right context"
 ---

 In the course of my recent work on an endpoint tasked with fetching data from an external server, a peculiar bug surfaced.
-This external server occasionally threw errors, making the problem more elusive at it hapened statstically, and not on every call.
+This external server occasionally threw errors, making the problem more elusive at it happened statistically, and not on every call.
 Join me as we explore the nuances of this intermittent challenge in asynchronous programming.

 ## The premise